 Part D plan no longer qualifies for the state’s full-LIS $0 monthly

 premium.
-In other words, it is possible that in 2019 you chose a Medicare Part D plan that qualified for the $0 premium and in 2020, the same Medicare plan no longer qualifies for the $0 premium and since Medicare will not automatically change your plan, you have a small monthly premium to pay (such as the Humana Walmart plan with a $6.20 premium), unless you switch plans.
+In other words, it is possible that in 2020 you chose a Medicare Part D plan that qualified for the $0 premium and in 2021, the same Medicare plan no longer qualifies for the $0 premium and since Medicare will not automatically change your plan, you have a monthly premium to pay (such as the 2020 EnvisionRxPlus (PDP) that became the 2021 Elixir RxPlus (PDP) and no longer qualifies for the $0 premium.
+Beneficiaries with 100% LIS will need to pay a monthly premium of $18.60), unless you switch plans.

 However, as noted above, Medicare beneficiaries receiving Extra Help or qualifying for the Low-Income Subsidy have a dual eligible Special Enrollment Period (SEP)